 - GRE scores - waived through June 1, 2020

 - Students with 3.5+ GPA will not be required to take the GRE

 Almost all students in the Graduate Program in Biological Systems Engineering, except those in MS Plan II, are employed as Graduate Student Researchers (GSR), Teaching Assistants (TA), or hold fellowships.
 Those in Plan II, while not usually hired as GSR, can still find funding by becoming a TA in the Department of Biological and Agricultural Engineering or another department.
 Learn more about funding a graduate degree here.

-Student admitted to the program will take an appropriate 3-unit graduate course selected in consultation with their major professor during their senior year, in lieu of the 3-unit upper division engineering elective required for the bachelor of science degree.
-To see the course requirements, click here.
+Student admitted to the program will take an appropriate 3-unit graduate course selected in consultation with their major professor during their senior year.
+With major professor approval, students may take up to 6 graduate-level units during their senior year to use towards their graduate degree.
+These units cannot be used to meet undergraduate degree requirements.
+To see full course requirements, click here.